jbrayton/app-store-review-feed/README.md

 This will tell cron to run the script every four hours at two minutes past the hour.
 You will want to customize that.
 You will also need to replace “/home/myaccount/app-store-review-feed” with the appropriate directory and “/usr/bin/bundle” with the path to your bundle binary.

-After you have executed the script at least once, you can subscribe to the resulting JSON feeds from your news reader or aggregation service.
+After you have executed the script at least once, you can subscribe to the resulting JSON Feeds from your news reader or aggregation service.

 ## Notes

 * This script will only retrieve the first page of each feed.
 It will combine all reviews of an app into a one-page feed.
 This might be inadequate for an app with a very high volume of reviews.
-* Not every news reader or aggregation service supports JSON feed.
+* Not every news reader or aggregation service supports JSON Feed.
-* If the script cannot retrieve a feed, it includes an error message in the feed that it generates.
+* If the script cannot retrieve a feed, it includes an error entry in the feed that it generates.
 If it encounters an unexpected error, it will stop.
-You may want to configure monitoring to ensure that the JSON feed file for the last app in your configuration file was generated recently.
+You may want to configure monitoring to ensure that the JSON Feed file for the last app in your configuration file was generated recently.
 * The script is single-threaded.
 By default it sleeps for two seconds between every HTTPS request to Apple.
 This makes the script take about 8 minutes per app.
 It prioritizes playing nicely with Apple’s servers over speed.

 Pull requests welcome.